Farmers protest: AAP govt rejects Delhi Police's panel of lawyers; ball now in L-G's court | Politics

 It also claimed that the LG, at a virtual meeting with Jain, had ''admitted'' that the public prosecutors of the Delhi government were doing a ''good'' job and fighting the cases efficiently.

-The Delhi Police had registered over 40 cases in connection with the Republic Day (January 26) violence and vandalism.
+The Delhi Police had registered over 40 cases in connection with the Republic Day violence and vandalism in the national capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)